 If the problem with the trip computer, compass, and thermometer display module is an inaccurate or scrambled display, use the Self-Diagnostic Test procedures.
+If the problem is incorrect display lighting levels, use a DRB scan tool and the proper Diagnostic Procedures manual to test for the correct dimming message inputs being received from the Body Control Module (BCM) over the Chrysler Collision Detection (CCD) data bus.
 If the problem is a no-display condition, use the following procedures.
 For circuit descriptions and diagrams, refer to 8W-49 - Overhead Console in Group 8W - Wiring Diagrams.

 (1) Check the fuses in the junction block.
 If OK, go to Step 2.
-If not OK, replace the faulty fuse(s).
+If not OK, repair the shorted circuit or component as required and replace the faulty fuse(s).

+(2) Turn the ignition switch to the On position.
+Check for battery voltage at the fused ignition switch output fuse in the junction block.
+If OK, go to Step 3.
+If not OK, repair the open circuit to the ignition switch as required.

-(2) Remove the overhead console as described in this group.
+(3) Turn the ignition switch to the Off position.
+Disconnect and isolate the battery negative cable.
+Remove the overhead console as described in this group.
 Check for continuity between the ground circuit cavity of the overhead console wire harness connector and a good ground.
 There should be continuity.
-If OK, go to Step 3.
+If OK, go to Step 4.
 If not OK, repair the open circuit to ground as required.

-(3) Check for battery voltage at the fused B(+) circuit cavity of the overhead console wire harness connector.
-If OK, go to Step 4.
+(4) Connect the battery negative cable.
+Check for battery voltage at the fused B(+) circuit cavity of the overhead console wire harness connector.
+If OK, go to

+Step 5.
 If not OK, repair the open circuit to the junction block as required.

-(4) Turn the ignition switch to the On position.
+(5) Turn the ignition switch to the On position.
 Check for battery voltage at the fused ignition switch output circuit cavity of the overhead console wire harness connector.
-If OK, go to Step 5.
+If OK, proceed to the Self-Diagnostic Test in this group for further diagnosis of the module and the CCD data bus.
 If not OK, repair the open circuit to the junction block as required.

-(5) Check for continuity between the courtesy lamp relay output circuit cavities of the overhead console wire harness connector and the junction block receptacle for the courtesy lamp relay.
-There should be continuity.
-If OK, proceed to the Self-Diagnostic Test in this group for further diagnosis of the module and the CCD data bus.
-If not OK, repair the open circuit to the courtesy lamp relay as required.